• Skip to main content

 To Make Sweet Shortcrust Pastry

-• Add flour and sugar to a food processor and process until evenly distributed.
+• Add flour and sugar to a food processor and process until it's evenly distributed.

-By Hand: Pour flour and sugar into a large mixing bowl and mix until evenly distributed.
+By Hand: Pour flour and sugar into a large mixing bowl and mix until it's evenly distributed.

 • Add butter to the food processor and process until the mixture resembles fine breadcrumbs.